-Ronewa Art Gallery is pleased to announce the opening of Coupure / Cutting Through Spaces, an exhibition of works by young German artist Veit Schmidleitner.
+Ronewa Art Projects is pleased to announce the opening of Coupure / Cutting Through Spaces, an exhibition of works by young German artist Veit Schmidleitner.
 The show that opens to the public on Thursday, March 2 will highlight over a dozen mid-sized to large-scale works in addition to several more intimately sized works.

 Schmidleitner (b.1985) makes work that unites a variety of elements and skills from his eclectic training and background in Graphic Design, an apprenticeship in varnishing, working with automotive surfaces and as a large scale sculptor securing public art commissions in Germany and Mexico.
 He has also applied his professional knowledge in fabrication to assist artists in translating their sculptures into metal.